allthetok/FrontEndEC/README.md

 Please visit [https://atkicks.allentok.com](https://atkicks.allentok.com) to enter ATKicks!

-This app was created and bootstraped by NextJS using NextJS v13.0 with the /app router.
+This app was created and bootstrapped by NextJS using NextJS v13.0 with the /app router.
 Please refer to https://github.com/allthetok/ECommerce to see the ExpressJS/Postgres/Caddy Dockerized REST API Container to serve API calls made here.

 Frameworks and Libraries Used: